 A good place to start would be to come to an OUQC training session.
 On the calendar you can see all the upcoming sessions.
 Every one is suitable for beginners so all you need to do is turn up.

-If you want to read more of the rules, then check out Rulebook 10, the rulebook currently in use by QuidditchUK, our national governing body, as well as the International Quidditch Association.
+If you want to read more of the rules, then check out IQA’s 2016-18 Rulebook, the rulebook currently in use by QuidditchUK, our national governing body (with amendments), as well as the International Quidditch Association.

 If you’re of a competitive nature then the sport can cater for you.
 There are tournaments happening all year around, although mostly during university term times, and some tournaments, such as Christmas Cup, are even aimed directly at new players.